mastersinusoidal/mastersinusoidal.github.io/_project-pages/poka-yoke-optimization/index.md

 - **Barcode Scanning System for Part Verification**: Developed a barcode scanning system to verify parts.
 This helped to ensure that the correct parts were used at each stage of production.
 - **Integration with SAP's BOM**: Integrated a comprehensive database with SAP's Bill of Materials (BOM).
 This provided a reliable source of information for the production process.
 - **Collaboration with Programming and Stores Teams**: Worked closely with the programming and stores teams to improve part identification, stacking, and tagging methods.
 This significantly mitigated the risk of incorrect part feeding.
 - **Training of Operators**: Conducted training for operators on the new system.
-This led to enhanced production efficiency, reduced complaint reports, and improved product quality and customer satisfaction.
+This led to enhanced production efficiency, reduced complaint reports, and improved product quality and customer satisfaction